tetcoin/tetcoin/README.md

 ## Networks

-This repo supports runtimes for Tetcoin, Kusama, and Westend.
+This repo supports runtimes for Tetcoin, Metrocoin, and Westend.

 ### Connect to Tetcoin Mainnet